 While there are a lot of gorgeous coats out there that cost a pretty penny, you can also get a good trench coat, and sometimes even a pea coat, for pretty cheap.

 For affordable trench coats, check out this style on Amazon.
 I purchased it in both black and light tan.
 This is one of my favorite trench coats under $50!
 I find that it’s true to size.
+I also love J Crew Factory coats – they’re usually affordable and super high quality (my favorite is the wool pea coat).

 When you’re first building your wardrobe, you definitely need to start with at least one coat.
 British style is all about layering, which you simply can’t do if you don’t have the layers.
+It’s best to have at least one trench coat for the spring/fall and one wool peacoat for the winter.

 2. Peter Pan Collar Dresses